 At First, Some Doubted I Could Sell

 My career with IBM did not begin in sales.
 I started in the back office.
 We managed the operation and ensured compliance.
 Soft-spoken, introspective and bright individuals comfortable with the details worked here.
-Not your sales stereotype.
+Not the personality of a sales leader.
 Almost immediately I felt I was in the wrong job.
-I believed my impact would be more prominent in sales.
-The company discouraged moves from my area into sales.
-I decided to build my reputation and accomplishments before making my request.
-Looking to secure support and enthusiasm with the sales organization.
+I believed my impact would be more significant in sales.
+The company discouraged moves from the back office into sales.
+I decided to build my reputation before making my request.
+It felt smart to secure support and enthusiasm within the sales organization.
 When the time came, management agreed.
 They expressed a blend of skepticism and possibility.
 My sales career launched in this light.